oghb/haxball-client/FAQ.md

 - #### I'm seeing my Favorite rooms; how do I get back to the complete normal list?
   Press the Reload button

+- #### I can't enter a room by its link in the command bar You need to copy and paste the entire link – like https://www.haxball.com/play?c=3dcxYu4_nNw – and then press Enter

 - #### Does this client include cheats (aimbot, extra-jitter, fake ping, etc) It doesn't include any cheat.
 It does allow you to unlock the extrapolation (which I'm against), but it can't be considered a cheat